 South Dakota to Colorado, via Wyoming

-Today is the first of our really long drives with not much sightseeing.
-And, amazingly for us it was the first bad day of constant grey horizons and rain.
+Today is the first of our really long drives with not a lot of sightseeing.
+Which mainly, amazingly for us, is because it’s the first bad day of constant grey horizons and heavy rain.

-We headed out of Edgemont on a quiet country road (nothing like the country roads in the UK) which seemed to go on for miles, once again without any houses just loads of cattle.
+We headed out of Edgemont on a quiet country road (nothing like the country roads in the UK) which seemed to go on for miles, once again without any houses just loads of cattle stations.

 After 150 miles the largest place we saw was a small community town of Lusk where most shops were closed for Sunday.

 We then moved onto an Interstate (motorway) road, only our second since leaving Salt Lake City.
 The map and our satellite navigation told us we would have a journey of 111 miles until our next turn.
 The road passed by another part of the original Oregon trail (it seemed a long while since we passed it in Idaho) as we made our way past Laramie to Cheyenne.
 This trip keeps throwing up so many names from my childhood entertainment of TV series, films and annuals.
 We realised that so many of the places we have visited would mean nothing to our childrens generation.
 When our children were growing up they didn’t seem to embrace the ‘Cowboy and Indian’ games and films like we did.
 I guess if they did a road trip in 25 years time they would visit the homes of Playstation, Sega, Nintento wherever that is!
 Or seek out the film sets from the Disney Channel or well known programmes such as The Simpsons.
 I wouldn’t fault them, it was a different time and generation.